mtmodesti/mtmodesti/README.md

 I also work in software and webpage development together with a team of developers.

 I tutored students in an intensive bootcamp to train fullstack developers in a one-year course.
-I guide in activities and concepts, as well as corrections and applications of WB and 1:1.
+I guided in activities and concepts, as well as corrections and applications of WB and 1:1.
 I remained in this apposition for 11 months at Kenzie Academy Brasil.

 🔭🔭